-(b) At the discretion of the Board of Directors, a member may be terminated from membership after a member’s dues or assessments are delinquent for a period of not more than six (6) months after the end of a fiscal year, whereupon all rights and privileges of the terminated member in the Congregation shall cease.
+(b) At the discretion of the Board of Directors, a member may be terminated from membership after a member’s commitment or assessments are delinquent for a period of not more than six (6) months after the end of a fiscal year, whereupon all rights and privileges of the terminated member in the Congregation shall cease.

 (d) A member may resign at any time.